fosfrancesco/asap-dataset/README.md

 A metadata CSV file is available in the main folder with  information about file correspondances, and the title and composer of each performance.

 Annotations are given in tab-separated-values (TSV) files in the same folder as each performances, named as `{basename(file)}_annotations.txt`.
-These TSV  files can be read by Audacity to view the annotations on a corresponding audio perfomance.
+These TSV  files can be read by Audacity (File->Import->Labels) to view the annotations on a corresponding audio perfomance.
 Paired MIDI and audio performances correspond to the same annotation file since they are exactly aligned.

 A single json in the main folder also contains all of the annotation information for every file in ASAP.

 It is possible that 2 versions of the same piece are in different folders if they refer to slighlty different scores (e.g. different repetitions in the performance).
 Even in this case, the composer and title in the metadata table will be the same for both performances.
+For the applications where unique pieces are needed (e.g., to create a training/test dataset with not overlapping) look for the unique couple `(title,composer)`.
+Note that this is not the same as considering all the unique xml-score names, since in order to deal with different repetitions in performances, 2 different xml-scores may refer to the same piece (e.g., "Beethoven/Piano_sonatas/17_1/xml_score.musicxml" and "Beethoven/Piano_sonatas/17_1_no_repeat/xml_score.musicxml").

 ### Metadata table